comet-buildings/ts-glue/README.md

   );

 // Then at the entry point of our application
-// we can gather our two previous service locators const appServiceLocator = ServiceLocator.compose( bookingServiceLocator, billingServiceLocator
+// we can gather our two previous glues const appGlue = Glue.compose( bookingGlue, billingGlue
 );

-// appServiceLocator can inject 'bookingService' and 'billingService' const megaSagaService = appServiceLocator.inject(
+// appGlue can inject 'bookingService' and 'billingService' const megaSagaService = appGlue.inject(
     ...,
     ['bookingService', 'billingService']
   )

 // at that point line below fails to compile because
-// dbConfiguration has not been registered appServiceLocatorv
+// dbConfiguration has not been registered appGlue

 // Now it's ok and the dbConfiguration is registered
-// into both bookingServiceLocator and billingServiceLocator appServiceLocator
+// into both bookingGlue and billingGlue appGlue
   .registerService('dbConfiguration', SomeDbConfig)
   .checkAllServicesAreRegistered();

 ```

-# Under the cover
+## Under the cover
 TBC